 10. Take care of YOU – remember the wisdom of the flight attendant, “Put YOUR oxygen mask on first before attempting to help someone else.”

 These are just a few tips to follow when your team has been challenged by an unusual and powerful situation.
 You know your team best.
 Use knowledge and your wisdom to emphasize certain tips or create your own special areas of emphasis for your team.

-And remember, not only is a leader defined by his or her bad days; if there ever is a need for superb leadership, it is during times of fear, anxiety, and change.
+And remember, a leader is often defined by his or her bad days; if there is ever a need for superb leadership, it is during times of fear, anxiety, and change.

 Another very helpful tool to help with leading is a crisis is our free eBook: Instruction Guide – How to Rise Above Worry and Fear.